the-javapocalypse/Twitter-Sentiment-Analysis/README.md

 -Analyze the words in each tweet to find out whether the tweet is positive or negative (Happy or Sad) using Natural Language Processing
 -Find the results for bulk of tweets to get the sentiments of majority.

-You can get more detailed tutorial [here] (http://www.letscodepro.com/Twitter-Sentiment-Analysis)
+You can get more detailed tutorial at http://www.letscodepro.com/Twitter-Sentiment-Analysis